-This November Forrester held its annual CX Europe conference.
+Last month, Forrester held its annual CX Europe Conference.
 Customer experience (CX) thought leaders came together to highlight how interplay between executive leadership, customer understanding, design management, culture, and measurement all contribute to the success of high-performing firms.

-James Bolle, Head of Client Services EMEA at InMoment, attended the conference along with several clients.
-He observed four key trends emerging from the conference debate, all of which combine to give us a clear sense of what we can expect from CX in the coming years, all of which are already helping to differentiate ambitious companies from the rest of the pack.
-These are: Consistency; Employee Engagement; Personalisation; and Combining Qualitative and Quantitative Data.
+I observed four key trends at the conference, all of which combine to give us a clear sense of what we can expect from CX in the coming years, and all of which are already helping to differentiate ambitious companies from the rest of the pack.

 Over-delivery against a brand promise can create value and an opportunity to take a brand into exciting new places.
 Inconsistent delivery, however, destroys value, and at a far quicker pace.

-Employee Engagement is another key feature that differentiates CX leaders from the rest.
-A business’s employees are the face of that company, and the people a brand employs speak volumes about the value they place on CX.
+Employee engagement is another key feature that differentiates CX leaders from the rest.
+A business’ employees are the face of that company and the people a brand employs speak volumes about the value they place on CX.

-In terms of customer insight, many brands have come leaps and bounds.
+In terms of customer insight, many brands have come on leaps and bounds.
 However, there is still — and probably always will be — more work to be done.
 Customers’ expectations are constantly evolving and one of the big emerging trends is that they want to be treated as individuals.

 To meet this trend, brands are trying to develop more complex customer segmentations, sub-dividing existing segmentations to drill down deeper and deeper into the specific needs of customers.
 The pinnacle is perhaps those businesses that combine data and analysis to produce “segments of one.”
 This enables brands to understand expectations of individual customers and where appropriate, deliver a truly bespoke customer experience.

-Quantitative data elicited from ratings-based surveys have been the cornerstone of understanding customers for decades.
-Although these data are informative, they are limited.
-They may provide a topline sense of a problem, but rarely illuminate the solution.
+Quantitative data elicited from ratings-based surveys has been the cornerstone of understanding customers for decades.
+Although this data is informative, it is limited.
+It may provide a top-line sense of a problem, but rarely illuminates the solution.